All Episodes

 And that's his view of capitalism, but it's also his view of the founding of this country.

-I've I there's nobody, by the way, that could talk me out of that.
+There's nobody, by the way, that could talk me out of that.

-It's much easier if you're a commentator inside the beltway, for example, to look at Obama as just the next in a long line of Democrat presidents.
+It's much easier, if you're a commentator inside the Beltway, for example, to look at Obama as just the next in a long line of Democrat presidents.

-And you plug Obama into the hole that you plug all presidents into, and there are assumed to be things that all presidents have in common.
+And there are assumed to be things that all presidents have in common.

 Among them, they all appreciate the founding.

-They all want to reduce debt, they all want to cut spending, they all want economic growth, and that's where I think all of these people are missing Obama.
+And that's where I think all of these people are missing Obama.

 And I think he's totally outside that framework, as I've spent the last four years saying.